Jenni Hermoso

-Hermoso rejoined FC Barcelona in 2019 following Spain's exit from the 2019 FIFA Women's World Cup tournament, where she finished as Spain's top scorer.
+Hermoso rejoined FC Barcelona in 2019 following Spain's exit from the 2019 Women's World Cup, where she was Spain's top scorer.
 In her final three seasons at Barcelona, she won three league titles, three Copas de la Reina, and the 2020–21 UEFA Women's Champions League, alongside the continental treble that same season.
-Individually, she finished both the 2019–20 and 2020–21 league seasons as the Primera División's top scorer, in 2020 and 2021 she finished as the top scorer in Europe's top five women's leagues, and in 2021, was the joint-top scorer in that season's UEFA Women's Champions League.
+Individually, she finished both the 2019–20 and 2020–21 league seasons as the Primera División's top scorer; she finished 2020 and 2021 as the top scorer in Europe's top five women's leagues; and in 2021 she was the joint-top scorer in the UEFA Women's Champions League.
 At the end of 2021, she finished second in Ballon d'Or voting and was the world's highest female goalscorer of the calendar year with 51 goals.

-Following Barcelona's second-place finish in the 2021–22 UEFA Women's Champions League, Hermoso signed for Pachuca in Mexico's Liga MX Femenil.
-In 2023, Hermoso participated in her third World Cup with Spain, which they won for the first time in their history.
-During the medal ceremony, Hermoso was kissed by then-RFEF president Luis Rubiales in an event that would later be called the Rubiales affair.
-The kiss itself and Rubiales' response to the criticism against him sparked intense international backlash, the eventual removal of Rubiales and Spain head coach Jorge Vilda from the federation, and the ongoing promise of an immediate restructuring of the entirety of Spanish football.
+In 2022, Hermoso signed for C.F.
+Pachuca of Mexico.
+The following year, she was a member of the Spain squad that won the 2023 Women's World Cup.
+During the medal ceremony, she was kissed by then-RFEF president Luis Rubiales, an event that would later be called the Rubiales case.

-Hermoso holds the record for the most all-time Pichichi trophies with five.
-Hermoso also holds the record of the top all-time goalscorer for Spain, achieving this milestone in 2021.

 Early life

-Hermoso grew up playing futsal and seven-a-side football, sharing teams with boys throughout most of her youth.

-Hermoso is the granddaughter of Antonio Hernández, a former goalkeeper for Atlético Madrid.
+Jennifer Hermoso Fuentes was born on 9 May 1990, in Carabanchel, a working-class neighbourhood in southern Madrid.
+She is the granddaughter of Antonio Hernández, a former goalkeeper for Atlético Madrid.
 As a child, he would take her to watch Atlético's matches at the Vicente Calderón Stadium.
-She also has a younger sister named Sofia, who is known as Jenni’s number one supporter.
-She also plays soccer for an academy.
-Hermoso began playing at Atlético Madrid at twelve years old with encouragement from her grandfather.
+Hermoso grew up playing futsal and seven-a-side football, often with boys.
+Her football idols were Ana Belen Fernandez, Ronaldinho and Zinedine Zidane.
+She began playing for Atlético Madrid at age twelve with encouragement from her father and grandfather.
+Hermoso has a younger sister named Sofia.

 Club career

 Atlético Madrid (2004–2010)

-After developing with their youth teams, Hermoso made her senior debut for Atlético Madrid in the Segunda División on 5 December 2004, scoring a goal in a 6–0 victory over Vicálvaro.
-In the 2005–06 season, she played 16 games and scored 12 goals, including the goal that secured Atléti's promotion to the Superliga against UE L'Estartit.
+After developing with the youth teams of Atlético Madrid, Hermoso made her senior team debut in the Segunda División on 5 December 2004, at age 14.
+In her first match, she scored a goal in a 6–0 victory over Vicálvaro.
+During the 2005–06 season, she played 16 games and scored 12 goals, including a goal against UE L'Estartit that secured Atlético's promotion to the Superliga.
+After eight years of playing with the club, Hermoso left in 2010.

-Hermoso left the club in 2010 after spending 8 years with Atlético.